Frequently Asked Questions

 The program offers two options, and your price will depend on which option you enroll in:

-In municipal electricity aggregation programs like Foxborough Power Forward, it is typical for the program price to be cheaper than National Grid’s price in winter, and a bit more expensive in summer.
-The program goal is to beat the average of National Grid’s changing prices, not beat each short term National Grid price.
+In municipal electricity aggregation programs like Foxborough Power Forward, it is typical for the program price to be cheaper than National Grid’s price in winter and a bit more expensive in summer.
+The program goal is to beat the average of National Grid’s changing prices, not to beat each short-term National Grid price.

-You are always free to opt out of the program and return to National Grid Basic Service.
+You are always free to opt out of the program and return to National Grid’s Basic Service.
+However, if you opt out and then re-enroll, you are not guaranteed the program price when you re-enroll.
+You may instead receive a market price, which may be higher.

-Because future National Grid prices are not known, savings cannot be guaranteed.
+Because future National Grid prices are not known, savings compared with National Grid’s prices cannot be guaranteed.

 Foxborough Power Forward does offer the potential for savings compared with National Grid’s Basic Service, however, savings compared to National Grid’s Basic Service price cannot be guaranteed.

-Having a stable price for the supply part of your electricity bill can protect you from the seasonal price increases that occur when you have National Grid’s Basic Service.
-When you have National Grid’s Basic Service, the price that is used to calculate the supply charges on your electricity bill changes every 6 months for residential and commercial customers, and every 3 months for industrial customers, often rising in the winter.
+Having a stable price for the Supply Services portion of your electricity bill can protect you from the seasonal price increases that occur when you have National Grid’s Basic Service price for the Supply Services portion of your bill.
+National Grid’s Basic Service price changes every 6 months for residential and commercial customers, and every 3 months for industrial customers, often rising in the winter.

-Having a stable price for the supply part of your electricity bill can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
-Some commercial electricity supply offers will provide a stable price for a few months, but then the price will vary monthly and will rise significantly.
+Having a stable price for the Supply portion of your electricity bill can also provide a predictable alternative to the variable prices offered by some commercial electricity supply offers.
+Some commercial electricity supply offers will provide a stable price for a few months, but when the introductory period ends, the price can vary monthly and can rise significantly.

 Foxborough Power Forward offers a long-term fixed price, and when it changes, the Town announces the new price publicly before it takes effect.